nvbogu/Natural-Language-Understanding-API/README.md

 It is also capable of identifying multiple intents if one of them is a wake_up intent like wake_up+mute, wake_up+share_screen etc..

-This project is part of [this project](https://github.com/Ameckto/bigbluebutton) where the bigbluebutton (open source web conferencing) application is altered in order to bring a personal voice assistant to live and useable.
+Although this is a standalone project it is used by [this project](https://github.com/Ameckto/bigbluebutton) where the [bigbluebutton](https://github.com/bigbluebutton) (open source web conferencing) application is altered in order to bring a personal voice assistant to live and useable.

 ## Table of contents